alo9507/JustKeepClicking/content/blog/make-your-first-open-source-pr/index.md

 description: " "
 ---

-As of the writing of this article, I've been developing for 1.5 years from webdev to backend Java to mobile iOS.
-I voraciously consume open source packages every day of my life, benefitting enormously from the social infrastructure backing so many of my personal and professional projects.

-And yet, I've never contributed code to any non-company projects.
+Here's the story of how I made my contribution to the open source ecosystem.

-After reading Eric Raymond's [The Cathedral and the Bazaar](https://www.amazon.com/Cathedral-Bazaar-Musings-Accidental-Revolutionary/dp/0596001088/ref=sr_1_1?crid=NDMVJQ6VR94C&keywords=cathedral+and+the+bazaar&qid=1580359078&sprefix=cathedral+and+the+ba%2Caps%2C142&sr=8-1), I felt obliged to make my first open source commit, however small, to at least get the ball rolling.
-Maybe it would be the start of a good habit of open source contributions.
+After reading Eric Raymond's [The Cathedral and the Bazaar](https://www.amazon.com/Cathedral-Bazaar-Musings-Accidental-Revolutionary/dp/0596001088/ref=sr_1_1?crid=NDMVJQ6VR94C&keywords=cathedral+and+the+bazaar&qid=1580359078&sprefix=cathedral+and+the+ba%2Caps%2C142&sr=8-1), I felt obliged to make my first open source commit, however small, to at least get the ball rolling on giving back to a community we benefit from every time we `npm install` or `pod install`.

-Here's how I started, the absolute simplest way possible.
+The goal of this article is to demonstrate just how accepting and non-threatening the open source community is so you can feel motivated to get started.

 <h2><a href="https://www.firsttimersonly.com/">First Timers Only</a></h2>